Blog

 Ag producers and rural businesses interested in solar have a unique opportunity to reduce energy costs, promote environmental sustainability, and have a significant portion of their project costs funded.

-REAP grants are available to rural small businesses and agricultural producers nationwide and can now cover up to 50% of the total cost of a solar installation, with a maximum grant value of $1 million.
+REAP grants from the USDA are available to rural small businesses and agricultural producers nationwide and can cover up to 50% of the total cost of a solar installation, with a maximum grant value of $1 million.
 Guaranteed federal loans are also available within the program to assist applicants with their remaining project costs.

 REAP Grants for Solar: Frequently Asked Questions